Van swept away with 6 relatives in Harvey's flood found in Houston bayou

 Sammy Saldivar, the son of Manuel and Belia Saldivar, was driving the van on Sunday when the van plunged into the bayou, Ric Saldivar, Sammy's brother, told CNN.

-Sammy managed to wriggle out of his seat belt and through the driver's-side window.
+Sammy managed to wriggle out of his seat belt and through the driver's side window.
 He made his way to a branch in the rushing water and held on for his life for 45 minutes, Ric Saldivar said.

 Rescuers found Sammy hanging onto the tree branch but couldn't immediately find the van.

-Note: CORRECTION: An earlier version of this story incorrectly reported the relationship of the children to the adults in the van.
-They were their great-grandchildren.